Natalie Horler: Television work

 In late 2006, Horler made her first foray into television as the guest host of the viewer request show Back @ Ya on bpm:tv, a Toronto-based cable channel that broadcasts all across Canada and some parts of the United States. bpm:TV specializes in playing dance and electronica music videos.

 Also in 2006, she appeared on Live with Regis and Kelly to promote her album, Everytime We Touch.

-She has also presented The Clubland Top 50, exclusively for the music channel, 4Music, and has performed on a number of television shows, mainly in Europe.
+She has also presented The Clubland Top 50, exclusively for the music channel 4Music, and has performed on many television shows, mainly in Europe.
 One of these was promoting the UK version of Perfect Day on the UK breakfast show GMTV in 2007, performing "Last Christmas" live.
 Horler then returned to GMTV on 28 July 2008, performing "Because the Night" live.

 She returned to the GMTV studios in June 2009 to perform her new single "Evacuate the Dancefloor" with Carlprit.
-Horler has also made numerous appearances on The Dome, mostly to perform Cascada's latest singles, although she did a one-off performance with her co-stars during the 52nd installment where she covered Heal the World.
+Horler has also made numerous appearances on The Dome, mostly to perform Cascada's latest singles, although she did a one-off performance with her co-stars during the 52nd installment, where she covered Heal the World.

 In 2012, Horler was one of the new judges for the ninth season of Deutschland sucht den Superstar.